souravs34/python-datavisualisation/README.md

 ### Web App using Justpy

-As graphs in Jupyter notrebook are not that clear and interesting to watch, We can make webapps using justpy and highchart graphs.
+As graphs in Jupyter notebook are not that clear and interesting to watch, We can make webapps using justpy and highchart graphs.

 After running py file, server is at http://127.0.0.1:8000/